ocaml/ocaml.org/HACKING.md

 ### Staging Pull Requests

-Staging is supposed to be as close as possible to the `main` branch, with a couple of PR added on top of it.
-To reduce the workload maintaining the `staging` branch is sync and with the correct PR added, some discipline is needed.
+The `staging` branch is supposed to be as close as possible to the `main` branch, with a couple of PR added on top of it.
+To reduce the workload maintaining the `staging` branch in sync and with the correct PR added, some discipline is needed.
 The idea is to turn staged PR into single commits, which removes the need to use `git rebase`.
-Assuming a PR lies in branch `<pr-branch>` (e.g.
-`fix-issue-42`) and has number `<pr-num>` in GitHub (e.g. 43 in https://https://github.com/ocaml/ocaml.org/pull/43), and `origin` is `ocaml/ocaml.org.git` at GitHub, here are the recipes that can be used:
+Assuming a PR lies in branch `<pr-branch>` (e.g. `fix-issue-42`) and has number `<pr-num>` in GitHub (e.g. 43 in https://https://github.com/ocaml/ocaml.org/pull/43), and `origin` is `ocaml/ocaml.org.git` at GitHub, here are the recipes that can be used: